The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The way in which state pension deferred lump sums are taxed is explained in the State pension guidance note.

 To briefly recap, the lump sum is charged to income tax at the top rate of tax that the individual otherwise pays on his Step 3 income as determined by ITA 2007, s 23.
-This is applied at a ‘flat rate’, ie the lump sum is not added to total income and therefore does not push the taxpayer into higher rates.
+This is applied at a ‘flat rate’, ie the lump sum is not added to total income and therefore does not push the ta

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.